 As you become more familiar with drawing upon your innate power, you’ll find yourself needing to make the conscious effort less and less.
 As you advance in your education, this is one of the biggest hurdles that prevents you from simply casting complex spells.

 You have no doubt noticed mention of spellcasting components in your classes at this point.
 Spellcasting components are a breakdown of what is needed to perform a spell.
-They are incantation and pronunciation, wand movement, willpower, and concentration.
+They are incantation (and, though not a separate component, pronunciation), wand movement, willpower, and concentration.
 We will go into more details on spellcasting components in later lessons, but I do want to give you a brief overview.

 The incantation is, in its most basic form, the ‘magic words’.
 They must be spoken with proper pronunciation or, at best, nothing will happen.
 At worst, disaster could strike.
 As Professor Filius Flitwick likes to say, “Never forget Wizard Baruffio, who said ‘s’ instead of ‘f’ and found himself on the floor with a buffalo on his chest.”
 Though not a spellcasting component by itself, proper pronunciation is essential for successful spellcasting.
 Some very advanced witches and wizards can cast spells without use of an incantation, but this takes many, many years of practice.